 Check for Stains

-Keep in mind that mold will look different depending on what's on your walls, too.
+Remember that mold will look different depending on what's on your walls, too.
 For example, if you have vinyl wallpaper, the mold might look pink, purple, or orange in color.
 If you notice this kind of discoloration, that's another sign that you have a mold growth problem.

 Look for Surface Changes

 For example, the paint might start to crack or peel, or the wallpaper might bubble due to excessive moisture and mold spread.
-Your walls might start to warp, too, or even bulge or bow when the damage gets very bad.
+Your walls might begin to warp, too, or even bulge or bow when the damage gets very bad.

 Sniff It Out